firedrakeproject/firedrake/doc/sphinx/source/ir.rst

   to denote that we are performing a local assembly operation along to the ``itvar1`` and ``itvar2`` dimensions.
 * ``pragma pyop2 simd``.
 This is added on top of the kernel signature.
-It is used to suggest PyOP2 to apply simd vectorization along the ParLoop's iteration set dimension.
-Such kind of vectorization is also known as *inter-kernel vectorization*.
+It is used to suggest PyOP2 to apply SIMD vectorization along the ParLoop's iteration set dimension.
+This kind of vectorization is also known as *inter-kernel vectorization*.
 This feature is currently not supported by PyOP2, and will be added only in a future release.